-Life-saving radio campaign launches in Burkina FasoMarch 6th, 2012 in Health /
+Life-saving radio campaign launches in Burkina FasoMarch 6, 2012 in Medicine & Health / Health

 Development Media International (DMI) and the London School of Hygiene & Tropical Medicine (LSHTM) are running a cluster randomised controlled trial of an innovative child survival intervention.
 The project is funded by the UK's leading science foundation, The Wellcome Trust, and the Planet Wheeler Foundation, set up by the founders of the Lonely Planet travel series.